zibonbadi/zibonbadi.github.io/md/digifab01.md

 git commit -m "Whatever changes I made"
 ```

-Lastly, you need to .
+Lastly, you need to "push" your updates to the remote server, as git is based on "clones", meaning local copies of the source tree.
 One important thing to note here is that GitHub - unlike many other git repositories - prefers to call their root branches *main* rather than *master*.

 ```Bash
 git push origin main